 These really fill in the grip area nicely, and for my hand, provide a much better grip on the pistol than what I had with the stock Ruger grip panels.

 Also, a dab of fluorescent green was added of the front sight (shown below) and that really made a difference for sighting with these old eyes.

 Being dissatisfied with the first range day shooting the Ruger® SR1911® Officer-Style pistol, it was time to try again.

 This time, I had ‘borrowed two 7-round ACT magazines from the RIA 1911 ultra CS, which have base pads that also adds a little ‘pinky’ real-estate to the grip area, to provide an additional two magazines to test with the pistol.
 These magazines operated flawlessly with the RIA and I had confidence that they would serve well in the Ruger.
-However, I did not think that the magazine were the cause of cartridges not going completely into battery, so I also applied a very thin coating of a new product that I had received to evaluate – Alpha Sauce from Extant Labs, which would add some ‘slickness’ to the chamber.
+However, I did not think that the magazines were the cause of cartridges not going completely into battery, so I also applied a very thin coating of a new product that I had received to evaluate – Alpha Sauce from Extant Labs, which would add some ‘slickness’ to the chamber.